 Let me open by stating that men and women can be friends.
 That issue, as far as I am concerned, is dead.
 However, you will find that women typically dictate the course of these “friendships.”
-Telling a man who likes you as more than a friend that you see him as “just a friend” is the most offensive thing you can say to him next to “I’ve had better” or asking “Is it in, yet?”
+Telling a man who likes you as more than a friend that you see him as “just a friend” or he is “friend zone” is the most offensive thing you can say to him next to “I’ve had better” or asking “Is it in, yet?”

 The “I only see you as a friend” statement is to men what “I’m not looking for a serious relationship” is to women.
 What both statements are really saying is, “I’m sorry, you are not qualified to fill this open position.
 Thank you for interviewing.
 Would you like to work in this unpaid, non-benefit internship instead?”